How The MAD Act Provides A Plan For Artificial Intelligence

 Officers & Directors

-Officers and directors who authorized, directed, or knowingly permitted any Red Line violation are personally liable.
-The Secretary of Commerce faces personal accountability for investigation failures under Section 17.
+Officers and directors who authorized, directed, or knowingly permitted any Red Line violation or moratorium violation are personally liable; such liability is not indemnifiable, and any agreement purporting to indemnify or insure is void.
+Patterns of officer noncompliance are referred to DOJ for debarment consideration.
+The Secretary of Commerce faces personal accountability for investigation deadline failures.

 ⚖ Integrity